 The key here for many is adherence and general health.

-In most cases when consuming a low fat diet, you will be consuming a lot more Carbohydrates which are less satiating than Protein and in the case of refined carbs have a higher Glycemic Index e.g. 70 or higher.
-Carbohydrates with a high GI are highly processed meaning they are stripped of fibre and lose nutritional value leaving you feeling hungry again sooner.
+In most cases when consuming a low fat diet, you will be consuming a lot more Carbohydrates.
+Carbs are less satiating than Protein and in the case of refined carbs have a higher Glycemic Index e.g. 70 or higher.
+Carbohydrates with a high GI are highly processed and stripped of fibre.
+As a result they tend to leaving you feeling hungry again sooner.

 Foods to Avoid

 High sugar content junk food is easily identifiable but there’s also a number of so called ‘health foods’ that are best avoided.
 Fruit juice is a good example of this.
-Often marketed as a health food, fruit juice in some cases contains up to 28g of carbs per 100 grams depending on the brand and is stripped of fibre unless 100% natural.
+Often marketed as a health food, fruit juice in some cases contains up to 28g of carbs per 100 grams and is stripped of fibre unless 100% natural.

 For the most part read the label and be on the lookout for: